 A Sure Fire Way To Make Your Day

 Love in a Lunchbox

 Mennonite Names at the Movies is a game our friend Jim taught us.
-When a movie is over, you stay in your seat in the theatre, watch the credits roll and look for at least one Mennonite name.
+When a movie is over, you carefully watch the credits roll, and look for at least one Mennonite name.
 For those of you who read this blog and aren’t Mennonites- there are very typical Mennonite names and when you see them or hear them you just know they are Mennonite.

-I’ve done a little research and apparently there are nearly 500 of these typical Mennonite names.
+I’ve done a little research and apparently, there are nearly 500 of these typical Mennonite names.
 Our friend Jim has been playing this game for a long time and says he has never seen a movie where there isn’t a Mennonite name in the credits.
-My husband and I often play the Mennonite name game in the theatre and we have also found a Mennonite name every time.
-By the way if you’d like to see some Mennonite names try this website- Shout Mennonite Names.
-Just press the ‘again’ button and you’ll see one Mennonite name after another.
+My husband and I often play the Mennonite name game after we’ve watched a movie and we have also found a Mennonite name every time.
+If you are watching a movie with friends you can even have a little contest to see who can spot the Mennonite name first.
+There is even a Wikipedia page about Mennonite names.
+Check it out.

 Winnipeg and Mennonites in Gone Girl